 Photo by CamSur Watersports Complex (CWC)

-Get ready for an awesome non-stop water fun at the CamSur Watersports Complex (CWC) and learn the basics of watersports ranging from cable skiing, wakeboarding, and other towing activities guided by expert instructors!
+Get ready for non-stop water fun at the CamSur Watersports Complex (CWC) in Pili town, Camarines Sur Province!
+Whether you’re a first-timer or an adrenaline junkie, you can learn the basics of watersports like cable skiing, wakeboarding, and other towing activities with guidance from expert instructors.

-Enjoy the clear waters in a series of thrilling sports towed on a buoyant, convex-shaped board or a pair of waterskis at planing speeds behind a motorboat.
-Get your instructor to show you some tricks to overcome the challenges as a first-time rider.
-Aside from ramps and obstacles, the park also features a beach volleyball area and a pool for those who want to spend more time basking under the sun.
+Glide across the clear waters on a buoyant, convex-shaped board or a pair of waterskis at planing speeds behind a motorboat, and ask your instructor to show you tricks to master the ride.
+Beyond the water, CWC offers a beach volleyball area, a swimming pool, and ramps and obstacles to keep the fun going.

 Tinaga Island